 Q: Do you mind sharing your Indigenous heritage with us?

 The Larrakia and Wadjigan people are neighbouring clans of the Darwin and outer western region of Darwin.
 We are commonly known as the saltwater people because our daily lives are heavily influenced by activities involving the sea.
 The Larrakia people are made up of 8 major family groups and claim the dangalaba (crocodile) as their totem.

 Q: Why did you choose to study your program?

 I initially headed down the teaching path because I had really good teachers throughout my schooling who wanted to see me do well.
 I thought if I could emulate the same characteristics and belief my teachers had in me, I would be able to help Indigenous students reach their full potential.
-As well as being a current employee of University of Melbourne, my boss was the one to give me the nudge and support I needed to enrol into a Masters of Education Research course.
+As well as being a current employee of University of Melbourne, my boss was the one to give me the nudge and support I needed to enrol into a PhD.
 I chose the University of Melbourne because it is my current workplace and I know the people and campus very well.